whokilleddb/SOAPHound/README.md

 An example command to collect AD Integrated DNS data is:

 ```
-SOAPHound.exe --dnsdump -o c:\temp\dns-output
+SOAPHound.exe --dnsdump --exporturl https://example.com
 ```

-This command will generate a file namely DNS.txt in the `c:\temp\dns-output` folder that contains a dump of all the AD Integrated DNS data.
+This command will export a dump of all the AD Integrated DNS data.

 # Acknowledgements